svfarago/javascript_challenge/README.md

 ### Random Notes ===============
-This project uses Javascript
-Time to complete: approximately xx hours
+This project uses Javascript, CSS, and HTML  ||  Time to complete: approximately 3 hours